STRd6/filetree/main.coffee.md

       Filetree: require "./filetree"
       template: require "./templates/filetree"

-    # TODO: Check if package is root package and then run demo
+    # Check if package is root package and then run demo
+    if PACKAGE.name is "ROOT"
+      global.Observable = require "observable" # TODO: Hack for templating

-    # require "./demo"
+      require "./demo"